-If you are moving in or out of your apartment, having furniture delivered, or getting some work done to your apartment, your building may require your contractor or vendor to submit a Certificate of Insurance (COI) before they can even set foot inside your building.
-Don't know what means?
-Don't panic!
-A COI is just proof that the business you are dealing with has insurance in case something goes wrong.
+If you are moving in or out of your New York City apartment, having furniture delivered, or using a contractor to do work on your place, your building will usually require your contractor or supplier to submit a certificate of insurance (COI) before they can set foot inside your building.

-The COI confirms that a company has an insurance policy that covers liability and loss up to the insurance limits required by your building, so if anything happens while they are doing work in your building—such as damage or an injury—the cost of repairs or the accident is covered.
+The COI confirms that the company has an insurance policy covering liability and loss up to the insurance limits required by your building, so if anything happens while work is being done in your building—such as damage or an injury—the cost of repairs or the accident is covered.

-Although the onus is on you to make sure your contractor or vendor submits a COI to your management company (more on that below), you may be able to use the same one again if you buy another big piece of furniture from the same company or your repairman returns for follow-up work with a certain period of time.
+Although the onus is on you to make sure the COI is submitted to your management company, you may be able to use the same one again if you buy another big piece of furniture from the same company or your repairman returns for follow-up within a certain period of time.

 What's the worst that can happen if I don't get a COI?

-It depends.
-If you live in a building with a doorman or a hands-on super, it's very likely your move/delivery/repair will not happen.
+If you live in a building with a doorman or a hands-on super, it's very likely your move, delivery or repair will not happen if you don’t get the COI.
 Are there buildings with more lax management and less oversight where you can forgo getting a COI?
 Sure, and only you can make the call as to how by-the-book (or not) your building is.
 Just know that it's a potential risk.

 If you're moving or renovating, the stakes are even higher.
-"Most buildings will often require you to submit your mover's COI before your move is even approved," says Lior Rachmany, CEO and founder of Dumbo Moving + Storage.
+"Most buildings will often require you to submit your mover's COI before your move is even approved," Rachmany says.
 "Your building may not allow you to hire them and use their services otherwise."

 Why getting a COI is a good move

 "Aside from being fully registered and accredited, all legitimate moving companies are legally obliged to carry a minimum amount of insurance.
-COI also provides insurance workers compensation for the movers, shipping insurance and general coverage," says Rachmany, who notes that the insurance policy should be for at least $1 million.
-"That is how you know it isn’t fishy."
+COI also provides insurance workers compensation for the movers, shipping insurance and general coverage," Rachmany says.
+The insurance policy should be for at least $1 million.
+"That is how you know it isn’t fishy," he says.

 You Might Also Like